air-gases/cacheman/README.md

 ## Community

-If you want to discuss this gas, or ask questions about it, simply post questions or ideas [here](https://github.com/air-gases/cacheman/issues).
+If you want to discuss Cacheman, or ask questions about it, simply post questions or ideas [here](https://github.com/air-gases/cacheman/issues).

 ## Contributing

-If you want to help build this gas, simply follow [this](https://github.com/air-gases/cacheman/wiki/Contributing) to send pull requests [here](https://github.com/air-gases/cacheman/pulls).
+If you want to help build Cacheman, simply follow [this](https://github.com/air-gases/cacheman/wiki/Contributing) to send pull requests [here](https://github.com/air-gases/cacheman/pulls).

 ## License

-This gas is licensed under the Unlicense.
+This project is licensed under the Unlicense.

 License can be found [here](LICENSE).